SSWConsulting/SSW.People.Profiles/Christian-Plankl/Christian-Plankl.md

 linkedin:  "https://www.linkedin.com/in/christian-plankl-83bb3011a/"
 skype:  "chrplankl@live.de"

-quote:  "if you can't explain it simply, you don't understand it well enough"
+quote:  "if you can\'t explain it simply, you don\'t understand it well enough"
 ---

 ​​​​​​Christian is a Software Developer at SSW working on SSW Sophie, a digital assistant which greets you as soon as you enter SSW and shows your important and personal information.